tmhn/Sparta/node/11-sessions-cookies/README.md

 app.use(cookieParser());
 ```

 That's all we need.
 Our app can now read and set cookies on the user's browser.
 Let's try and set a simple cookie.
-Let's create some middleware to track a users page views.
+We'll create some middleware to track a users page views.
 In the app.js add the follwing before your routes:

 ```javascript
 // track page views